 Winnie Wandiga Joins Dominion Cycling Club to Cycle 984KM for Inclusion

-Winnie "Mashan" Wandiga joins Dominion Cycling Club for the Kigali Charity Ride to help raise KSh 1 million for para-cycling inclusion.
+Winnie "Mashan" Wandiga joined Dominion Cycling Club for the Kigali Charity Ride, running her own KSh 40,000 fundraiser alongside the club’s KSh 1 million goal.

-Winnie "Mashan" Wandiga joins Dominion Cycling Club for the Kigali Charity Ride to help raise KSh 1 million for para-cycling inclusion.
+Winnie "Mashan" Wandiga joined Dominion Cycling Club for the Kigali Charity Ride, running her own KSh 40,000 fundraiser alongside the club’s KSh 1 million goal.

 When the Dominion Cycling Club and Kenya Para-Cycling Club launched the Ride to Kigali Charity Ride on September 19, one of the most determined riders was Winnie Wandiga, known to her supporters online as Winnie Mashan.

-The theme this year is Cycling for Inclusion, highlighting para-cycling and community participation.
+Under the theme Cycling for Inclusion, the event champions para-cycling and encourages widespread community involvement.

 Dominion Cycling Club aims to raise KSh 1 million to purchase bicycles for visually impaired persons.
-Within that effort, Winnie set herself a personal goal of KSh 40,000.
+At the same time, Winnie ran a separate personal campaign, targeting KSh 40,000 to help finance her cycling tour.

-On Day 1, the group rode from Ngong to Narok, with Winnie calling it "the easy day" even though it left her exhausted.
-The Rift Valley views made up for the struggle and gave her a sense of why she rides.
+On Day 1, the group rode from Ngong to Narok, with Winnie calling it "the easy day," though it still left her exhausted.
+She explained that the scenic Rift Valley views made up for the struggle and reminded her why she rides.

-The Dominion team is expected to arrive in Kigali on September 25.
-By then, they will have ridden almost 1,000 kilometers across three countries, carrying with them not just bicycles but a message of inclusion.
+The Dominion team arrived in Kigali on September 24, a day earlier than expected.
+By then, they had ridden almost 1,000 kilometers across three countries, carrying with them not just bicycles but a message of inclusion.

 For Winnie, the ride is personal proof that Kenyan cyclists, women included, can take on endurance events of international scale.
 For the club, it is a statement that sport can touch lives far beyond the riders themselves.